healthy-chicken-saladeers/rag_detective/docs/gcp-setup-instructions.md

 ### Step 10: Add OpenAI key as environment variable

-This is to allow Weaviate to access the GPT models without sharing the secrets publicly
+This is to allow Weaviate and LlamaIndex to access the GPT models without sharing the secrets publicly

 ```sh
 export OPENAI_APIKEY=my-key-here